Subscribe to:

 In terms of safety, the company has 110 patient-years of follow-up and no serious adverse events have been reported although there are some transient transfusion-like symptoms at the time of CD4 T cell infusion.
 Phase I trial participants are being followed for 15 years as per FDA requirement.

-There’s one other phase I/II trial being conducted by Carl June’s group which involves people on ART with CD4s >350 and viral loads <50 copies, participants in this study will undergo an ART interruption after receiving multiple VRX496 infusions.
-The study is ongoing and the data aren’t yet available.
+There?s one other phase I/II trial being conducted by Carl June?s group which involves people on ART with CD4s >350 and viral loads <50 copies, participants in this study will undergo an art interruption after receiving multiple vrx496 infusions. the is ongoing and data aren?t yet available.

 Q&A